 1. Offer benefits through loyalty programs

 Customer loyalty programs provide customers with incentives to continue doing business with a brand.
 Some common methods include offering exclusive discounts or rewards to loyalty program members, providing members with early access to new products or services, and offering personalized service or support.
+By investing in such loyalty programs, businesses can increase customer lifetime value and create a strong relationship with their customers.

 2. Engage with customers on social media

 Responding to customer complaints quickly and efficiently on social media, offering exclusive deals to followers, and showing your appreciation online are all solid ways to earn customer loyalty through social engagement.
 It’s good practice to mention customers in testimonials, tag them in posts, and highlight user-generated content.
+Brands can encourage user-generated content by running social media campaigns or contests that encourage users to share their experiences or create content related to a specific product or topic.

 Starbucks regularly engages with its customers on social media by responding to mentions, complaints, or general comments.
 This helps Starbucks customers feel appreciated, inspiring a deeper sense of loyalty.